immerfroehlich/audio-juicer/README.md

 - [x] Remove Jitpack.io from the build and directly integrate the submodules with git and gradle
 - [ ] Remove the CoverartArchive API dependency and implement the file download myself (java or wget?)
 - [x] Read TOC and isrc for submission of discId to musicbrainz
+- Musicbrainz data submission
-- [ ] Upload TOC and ISRC to musicbrainz for unknown releases
+    - [x] Upload TOC and ISRC to musicbrainz for unknown releases (via http link).
+    - [ ] Extract the track names and other information from CD-TEXT info.
+For example with cdda-player -l from the libcdio package.
+    - [ ] Or enter the data manually and submit to musicbrainz.
 - [x] If there is only one disc for discid don't ask the user for input.
 - Ripping
     - [ ] cdparanoia is extremely slow.
 Either make it faster by disabling paranoia mode or find an alternative to it.
 - Progress Bar
     - [x] Show progress bar during cdparanoia ripping process
     - [ ] Rip every track on it's own so an accurate progress bar can be shown.
     - [x] Pimping the progress bar.
 Show the current work (converting track 1/15).
 I guess this also means to have a Task for each work?
 - [ ] Logging for debug and info and error
 - [ ] Verbose mode with logging info
 - [x] The first release year must be searched by a special query and not via discid.
 Often the first release has been a vinyl/Schellack record
     - [x] Now the CD title is used as a query.
     - [ ] Add manual input of first release year.
     - [ ] Currently not all releases for a CD title will be retrieved.
 See Gustav Holst - The Planets which doesn't find the 1981 first release for the record.
     - [ ] Maybe use the Release Group from musicbrainz to get the first release year.
 But I don't know if the data quality is good enough.
 - [ ] Blade Runner throws IndexOutOfBoundsException
 java.lang.IndexOutOfBoundsException: Index: 12, Size: 12
 	at java.util.ArrayList.rangeCheck(ArrayList.java:653)